 The concept of heraldry is described as the act of designing or creating the coat of arms unique to a family name.
 Heraldry also involves the maintenance of such ancestral matters, including issues of rank, as well as who is permitted to don a family’s coat of arms.
 Such issues were almost always decided by the office at arms, who was in charge of all matters involving a family’s heraldry.
 The association between noble status and heraldry was present in many countries.
 Many noblemen proudly donned their coat of arms as a way of showing their storied lineage, though not only nobles enjoyed such pride in their family history.
 Many commoners were also permitted to display family crests, despite the lack of noble lineage.
 Scotland stands as an exception to this general rule, where many of those thought to be commoners were afforded nobility titles, while blood-relatives of such noble families were passed over.

 Higher and Lower Nobility

 In some cases, hereditary titles did not always equate to a noble ranking.
 This was true in places like England, where untitled nobles were quite common within the British Isles.
 While these lower-nobles often had an increased status in society, they weren’t legally recognized as such by the ruling bodies at the time.
 Other countries allowed those with hereditary titles to be included among the highest ranks.
-These groups include the Young Lords of Germany, the Hidalgos of Spain, and the Nobility of Italy.
+These groups include the young Irish Lords, as well as Lords of Germany, the Hidalgos of Spain, and the Nobility of Italy.
 Some countries even retain a robust titled and untitled population to this day, including Scandinavia’s Benelux nations.